yingweiwo

 Additional Infomation

-Collapse of endocannabinoid (eCB) signaling in the amygdala contributes to stress-induced anxiety, but the mechanisms of this effect remain unclear. eCB production is tied to the function of the glutamate receptor mGluR5, itself dependent on tyrosine phosphorylation.
-Herein, we identify a novel pathway linking eCB regulation of anxiety through phosphorylation of mGluR5.
-Mice lacking LMO4, an endogenous inhibitor of the tyrosine phosphatase PTP1B, display reduced mGluR5 phosphorylation, eCB signaling, and profound anxiety that is reversed by genetic or pharmacological suppression of amygdalar PTP1B.
-Chronically stressed mice exhibited elevated plasma corticosterone, decreased LMO4 palmitoylation, elevated PTP1B activity, reduced amygdalar eCB levels, and anxiety behaviors that were restored by PTP1B inhibition or by glucocorticoid receptor antagonism.
-Consistently, corticosterone decreased palmitoylation of LMO4 and its inhibition of PTP1B in neuronal cells.
-Collectively, these data reveal a stress-responsive corticosterone-LMO4-PTP1B-mGluR5 cascade that impairs amygdalar eCB signaling and contributes to the development of anxiety.[2]
+The disruption of endocannabinoid (eCB) signaling in the amygdala leads to stress-induced anxiety, but the mechanism remains unclear. eCB production is closely related to the function of the glutamate receptor mGluR5, which in turn depends on tyrosine phosphorylation.
+In this study, we discovered a novel pathway that regulates eCB-induced anxiety through mGluR5 phosphorylation.
+Mice lacking LMO4 (an endogenous inhibitor of the tyrosine phosphatase PTP1B) exhibited decreased mGluR5 phosphorylation, weakened eCB signaling, and severe anxiety; these symptoms could be reversed by genetic or pharmacological inhibition of PTP1B in the amygdala.
+Chronic stress mice exhibited elevated plasma corticosterone levels, decreased LMO4 palmitoylation, enhanced PTP1B activity, decreased amygdala eCB levels, and anxious behavior; these symptoms could be restored by inhibiting PTP1B or antagonizing glucocorticoid receptors.
+Corticosterone persistently reduces LMO4 palmitoylation levels in neurons and its inhibitory effect on PTP1B.
+These data collectively reveal a stress-responsive corticosterone-LMO4-PTP1B-mGluR5 cascade pathway that impairs amygdala endocannabinoid (eCB) signaling and promotes the development of anxiety.
+[2]

-Protein tyrosine phosphatase 1B (PTP1B) inhibits insulin signaling, interfering with its control of glucose homeostasis and metabolism.
+Protein tyrosine phosphatase 1B (PTP1B) inhibits insulin signaling, interfering with its regulation of glucose homeostasis and metabolism.
 PTP1B activity is elevated in obesity and type 2 diabetes and is a major cause of insulin resistance.
-Trodusquemine (MSI-1436) is a "first-in-class" highly selective inhibitor of PTP1B that can cross the blood-brain barrier to suppress feeding and promote insulin sensitivity and glycemic control.
-Trodusquemine is a naturally occurring cholestane that can be purified from the liver of the dogfish shark, Squalus acanthias, but it can also be manufactured synthetically by a fairly laborious process that requires several weeks.
-Here, we tested a novel easily and rapidly (2 days) synthesized polyaminosteroid derivative (Claramine) containing a spermino group similar to Trodusquemine for its ability to inhibit PTP1B.
-Like Trodusquemine, Claramine displayed selective inhibition of PTP1B but not its closest related phosphatase TC-PTP.
-In cultured neuronal cells, Claramine and Trodusquemine both activated key components of insulin signaling, with increased phosphorylation of insulin receptor-β (IRβ), Akt and GSK3β.
-Intraperitoneal administration of Claramine or Trodusquemine effectively restored glycemic control in diabetic mice as determined by glucose and insulin tolerance tests.
-A single intraperitoneal dose of Claramine, like an equivalent dose of Trodusquemine, suppressed feeding and caused weight loss without increasing energy expenditure.
-In summary, Claramine is an alternative more easily manufactured compound for the treatment of type II diabetes.[3]
+Trodusquemine (MSI-1436) is a first-in-class highly selective PTP1B inhibitor that can cross the blood-brain barrier to suppress food intake and promote insulin sensitivity and glycemic control.
+Trodusquemine is a naturally occurring cholesterol compound that can be purified from the liver of the squalus acanthias, but can also be prepared by a more cumbersome synthetic method that takes several weeks.
+This study tested a novel, readily synthesizable (only 2 days) polyaminosteroid derivative (Claramine) containing a spermidine group similar to Trodusquemine, and investigated its ability to inhibit PTP1B.
+Similar to Trodusquemine, Claramine selectively inhibits PTP1B but not its closest phosphatase, TC-PTP.
+In cultured neurons, both Claramine and Trodusquemine activated key components of the insulin signaling pathway and increased phosphorylation levels of insulin receptor β (IRβ), Akt, and GSK3β.
+Intraperitoneal injection of either Claramine or Trodusquemine effectively restored glycemic control in diabetic mice, as confirmed by glucose and insulin tolerance tests.
+A single intraperitoneal injection of Claramine, like an equivalent dose of Trodusquemine, suppressed food intake and led to weight loss without increasing energy expenditure.
+In conclusion, Claramine is a more readily synthesizable alternative compound for the treatment of type II diabetes.
+[3] Trodusquemine is an aminosterol that was originally isolated from shark tissue.
+It causes non-cachexia (fat-specific) weight loss, meaning it reduces adipose tissue without affecting lean muscle mass.
+[1] Its main mechanism of action for anti-obesity and insulin-sensitizing effects is selective allosteric, non-competitive inhibition of protein tyrosine phosphatase 1B (PTP1B), a negative regulator of insulin and leptin signaling pathways.
+This inhibition occurs both centrally (brain, particularly the hypothalamus) and peripherally.
+[1] By inhibiting hypothalamic PTP1B, trodusquemine enhances central insulin and leptin signaling, thereby reducing food intake and achieving sustained weight loss.
+Peripheral PTP1B inhibition enhances insulin sensitivity in tissues such as the liver.
+[1] This compound has shown potential as a treatment for obesity and type 2 diabetes and has been a focus of clinical trials.
+[1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.